keycloakify/docs.oidc-spa.dev/features/error-management/error-handling-no-autologin.md

 # Error Handling - No AutoLogin

-If you do not have [Auto Login](../../auto-login.md) enabled and there is an error during initialization of oidc-spa, either due to a miss configuration or becuase the server is down, oidc-spa will load your app with the state of the user: not logged in. (oidc.isUserLoggedIn will be false).  \
+If you do not have [Auto Login](../../auto-login.md) enabled and oidc-spa fails to initialize (because of a **misconfiguration** or because the **authorization server is unavailable**), your app will load with the user state **not logged in** (`oidc.isUserLoggedIn === false`).
-\
-The goal is to enable the user to at least browse the public pages.&#x20;
+The goal is to let users browse public pages even when authentication cannot start.

-If the user click on the login button or navigate to a page that requires autentication in this state they will be met with an alert saying:
+If, in this state, the user clicks a “Log in” button or navigates to a page that requires authentication, by default oidc-spa will fire this alert:

 > Authentication is currently unavailable.
 Please try again later.

-You can of course customize this behavior or decide if you want to show an error:
+You can customize this behavior (toast, inline banner, maintenance page, retry, etc.) or surface an error page if that fits your UX.

+{% hint style="info" %}
+Use `initializationError.isAuthServerLikelyDown` to distinguish a temporary outage from a misconfiguration.
+`initializationError.message` is a **developer-oriented** diagnostic with the likely cause and fix; do **not** show it to end users.
+{% endhint %}

 {% tabs %}
 {% tab title="Framework Agnostic" %}